Battle of Mingtiao: Background

-When the throne of Xia dynasty was passed down to Jie, the power of the Xia clan was no longer as strong as before.
+When the throne of Xia dynasty was passed down to Jie (桀), the power of the Xia clan was dwindling.
 Jie was generally corrupt and irresponsible.
-He felt that the original palace was too simple, he ordered for construction of the tilt palace.
-This palace took seven years and tens of thousands of slaves to build.
-It also used up huge sums of money.
-The peasants were resentful.
+He felt that the original palace was too simple, so he ordered for construction of the Qing Palace (傾宮) "tilt palace."
+This palace took seven years, large sums of money, and tens of thousands of slaves to build.

-Meanwhile, the Shang clan (known as Predynastic Shang in historiography) was gaining support from neighbouring tribes.
-Their ancestor, Qi, had worked for Yu the Great and was given the territory of Shang.
-During Tang of Shang's reign, due to agricultural development, the Shang was gaining more and more power.
+Meanwhile, Predynastic Shang was gaining support from neighbouring tribes.
+Their ancestor, Xie, had worked for Yu the Great and was given the territory of Shang.
+During Tang of Shang's (湯) reign, thanks to agricultural and trade development from kings like Xiang Tu, Ming, and Wang Hai, the Shang were gaining more and more power.
 Tang allied with nearby tribes and treated his subjects kindly.
-He also had the support of Yi Yin.
-Yi was originally the slave of his father-in-law.
-When Tang married, Yi Yin became Tang's chef.
-Yi also analysed the current affairs of the time and became his right-hand man.
-This was how Yi became known as Yi Yin.
+He also gained the support of Yi Zhi (伊挚), who was originally the slave of Tang's father-in-law, named Youshen (有莘).
+When Tang married, Yi Zhi became Tang's chef, and through discussing politics whilst serving food, was made Yi Yin, "Minister Yi" (伊尹).